IBM-Bluemix-Docs/compare-comply/schema.md

 ### \*Notes on tables
 {: #table-notes}

   - Row and column index values per cell are zero-based and so begin with `0`.
   - Multiple values in arrays of `row_header_ids` and `row_header_texts` elements indicate a possible hierarchy of row headers.
   - Multiple values in arrays of `column_header_ids` and `column_header_texts` elements indicate a possible hierarchy of column headers.

 ### \*\*Note on `unit` values
+{: #unit-value-note}

 The value of `unit` is the [ISO-4217 currency code](https://www.iso.org/iso-4217-currency-codes.html){: external} identified for the currency amount (for example, `USD` or `EUR`).
 If the service cannot disambiguate a currency symbol (for example, `$` or `£`), the value of `unit` contains the ambiguous symbol as-is.

 ### Note on `location` objects
 {: #location-note}

 The `location` object is included with the majority of element definitions.
 The object identifies the location of an element.
 The object contains two index numbers, `begin` and `end`.
 The index numbers indicate the beginning and ending positions, respectively, of the element as character numbers in the HTML document that the service created from your input document.

 For example, a `text` string with the value `Amount due` might have a corresponding `location` object such as
 ```json